-- (i) at the request of the local office; - (ii) if the local office makes arrangements with the borrower to clear the arrears on his/her mortgage loan; and - (iii) if serious credit events occur (for example, fraud).
+- (i) at the request of the employee at head office; - (ii) if the employee at head office makes arrangements with the borrower to clear the arrears on his/her mortgage loan; and - (iii) if serious credit events occur (for example, fraud).

 In this phase, the head office will endeavour to have the borrower regularise his/her delinquent status.
-The measures that the head office may take are similar to those listed for the monitoring phase.
-Head office can consult the electronic file in order to know which measure the local office has already taken.
+The measures are similar to those listed for the monitoring phase.
+Employees can consult the electronic file in order to know which measure has already taken.

-As from this phase, the local office loses all decision authority.
-All accounts of the borrower (with or without an overdraft facility) are automatically blocked in order to avoid additional limit overruns.
+As from this phase, all accounts of the borrower (with or without an overdraft facility) are automatically blocked in order to avoid additional limit overruns.